Option players bet on rebound in shares of big banks

 The massive premium purchase was similar to a trade in Citigroup, where Ruffy said 50,000 December $29 calls were bought for 23 cents apiece against 22,015 open contracts.

-Goldman shares ended 1.68 percent lower to $87.89 and the top options trade in the investment bank was 10,000 December $110 calls bought as an opening position for 30 cents against 5,340 in open interest, according to Ruffy.
+Goldman shares were down 1.35 percent to $88.17 and the top options trade in the investment bank was 10,000 December $110 calls bought as an opening position for 30 cents against 5,340 in open interest, according to Ruffy.

+Impressive call buying spilled over to Morgan Stanley where a buyer paid 22 cents for 22,407 December $16 calls to open a new position when shares were trading near $13.15, said Trade Alert president Henry Schwartz.